 Power story by Kang Wei Chin, Law of attraction practitioner (https://www.linkedin.com/in/kangweichin)

-29th December, 2014, the day that changed the way I live.
+29th December 2014, was the day that changed the way I live.
 It had never occurred to me that I will be the one.
 I had a stroke that resulted in the paralysis of my entire right side.
 I was hospitalized for a week.
 That was my very first experience staying in a hospital as well as moving toward the new year in a hospital.

-I’ve mentally created the desires I wanted after I’d be discharged from the hospital.
+I’ve mentally created the desires I wanted after I’d been discharged from the hospital.
 One of the priorities was – I want to walk again!
 Subsequently, I want to be able to hug my loved ones again!

-I remembered very clear the first day I entered NASAM.
+I remembered very clearly the first day I entered NASAM.
 The physiotherapist Mr. Kathiravan was attending to me.
-Mr Kathi shared with me that NASAM has a new program and they introduced me to GOALS setting.
+Mr Kathi shared with me that NASAM has a new program and they introduced me to the GOALS setting.
 I was like “Great, this is what I want!” and without further thinking I replied ‘I want to walk again’.

 As I mentioned, my goal was to walk.
-Hence, the first thing is to learn to get up from my wheelchair and remain balance with both of my legs, assisted with a walking stick.
+Hence, the first thing is to learn to get up from my wheelchair and remain balanced with both of my legs, assisted with a walking stick.

 Every moment, at home, I’ll just get up and walk, and walk.
 I remember the proudest moment when I was able to carry my then 4 years old daughter as I walked.

 2 weeks later, I discarded the use of a wheelchair.
 By February, I was walking without any walking aids.